AndromedaIsComingg/DevOps-Projects-Darey.io/Continuous Integration with Jenkins/README.md

 <img width="759" alt="Jenkins is ready" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/fdd104e9-61c7-413c-965d-4444541ef8f8">

-## Cinfiguring Jenkins to retrieve source codes from Github using Webhooks
+## Configuring Jenkins to retrieve source codes from Github using Webhooks
 In this part, we willl configure a simple Jenkins job/project.
 This job will be triggered by GitHub Webhook and will execute a `build` task to retrieve codes from Github and store it locally on Jenkins Server.

 ##### Enable Webhook